jdede/inet-showcases/_docs/visualizer/networknode/index.md

 ```

 The `boxman.osgb` and the `car.osgb` files are loaded and scaled.
-This configuration affects only 3D visualization.
+This configuration affects only 3D models.
 The following animation shows
 how the nodes look like after we have replaced their icon with 3D models.

 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="656" height="404" src="ModelsLoaded.mp4"> </video></p>